Craigson/RaspberryPi_setup/README.md

 <h5>Step 3: Setting up the Pi's network interface</h5>
 <p>We'll be connecting directly to the Pi using an Ethernet cable.
 To do this, we need to set a static IP on the eth0 port.
 We do this by editing the dhcp config file.
 To open the file, type in the following command:</p>
 <pre>sudo nano /etc/dhcpcd.conf</pre>
-<p>'nano' is simply the default text editor, so the above command is saying that we want to open the interfaces file using the nano text editor.</p>
+<p>'nano' is simply the default text editor, so the above command is saying that we want to open the config file using the nano text editor.</p>
 <p>Add the following lines to the bottom of the document:</p>
 <pre>
 interface eth0